maziac/DeZog/README.md

 - [Peter Ped Helcmanovsky](https://github.com/ped7g) for his support to get the display of the relative-sprites correct and for the changes he implemented for DeZog in [sjasmplus] in the SLD format.
 - Cesar Wagener Moriana, [Dean Belfield](https://github.com/breakintoprogram), [Daren May](https://github.com/darenm), [Patricia Curtis](https://luckyredfish.com/who-am-i/) and [A MAN IN HIS TECHNO SHED](https://amaninhistechnoshed.com/a-man-in-his-technoshed/) for writing tutorials.
 - [Luciano Martorella](https://github.com/lmartorella) for his contribution of the custom memory model.
-- [Sebastien Andrivet](https://github.com/andrivet) for the ZX81 and ZX Spectrum keyboard svg files.
+- [Sebastien Andrivet](https://github.com/andrivet) for help with the ZX81 simulator and the ZX81 and ZX Spectrum keyboard svg files.
 Great work.
 Both are included under the [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/?ref=chooser-v1) license.

 # Tutorials